3 Steps to Being Assertive in a Relationship

 The solution is called -ASSERTIVE COMMUNICATION-

-For 25+ years I have been teaching men and women how to express themselves assertively.
+For 25+ years, I have taught men and women how to express themselves assertively.

 Paula used her Assertive Communication skills to teach Bill how to avoid conflict.
 With Paula’s help, Bill stopped his self-made conflicts and made a better life for himself and his family.